KeanuNotReeves/practicum-trad-projections/README.md

 ### **EDA (Exploratory Data Analysis)**

 EDA was performed by looking at the structure of the model and summary statistics.
-THis showed a number of missing values that needed to be cleaned.
+This showed a number of missing values that needed to be cleaned.

 ### **Analysis methods**